Slow Cooker Moroccan Chickpea Stew

 • Chickpeas: A staple in Moroccan soups and in couscous, there is a can of chickpeas (a.k.a. garbanzo beans) in the soup.

-• Sweet Potatoes: As part of the collection of veggies, I peel and dice a sweet potato.
-You can substitute the sweet potatoes and use 1-1/2 cups of diced butternut squash instead.
+• Sweet Potatoes: I peel and dice a sweet potato.
+You can substitute the sweet potatoes with 1 1/2 cups of diced butternut squash.

 • Carrots: I also peel and dice a couple carrots.

-• Red Peppers: I include a red pepper that’s, once again, diced like the other vegetables.
+• Red peppers: I include a red bell pepper that I dice like the other vegetables.

 • Tomatoes: I pour a can of diced fire-roasted tomatoes into the slow cooker.